What can you do as a free member?

 Before heading out to a hunt where you need to capture a monster, make sure that you have prepared the important items for capturing.

-Combining a Tranq Bomb and a Throwing Knife to make Tranq Blades are optional, but they can come in handy if you want to tranquilize a monster first before you use a trap on it.
+Crafting Tranq Blades are optional, but they can come in handy if you want to tranquilize a monster first before you use a trap on it.
+Crafting Tranq Ammo is also optional but these can be used by both bowguns.

 Fight and Weaken Monster